C4813/EVE-Mineral-Compare-WordPress-Shortcode/README.md

 - **No-Undock Trade Simulation**
   See the margin percentage for buying from buy and selling to sell within the same trade hubs.

+- **No-Hub Margin Calculation**
+  Enter custom brokerage fees / sales tax and buy/sell values for minerals to see the margin.
+This is useful for buying low outside of a trade hub and selling high elsewhere/at a trade hub.

 - **Fee Calculations**
   Dynamically apply brokerage fees and sales tax per hub based on your inputs.